 Climate change is a pressing concern for Egyptians who live and farm in the Nile Delta, where the Nile empties into the Mediterranean Sea.
 As the Mediterranean Sea rises, it increases salinity in the delta, making it impossible to grow crops in the affected areas.
-This problem is exacerbated by irrigation techniques that locals use which contribute to the salination of the Nile delta.
+This problem is exacerbated by irrigation techniques that locals use which contribute to the salination of the Nile Delta.
 Another problem is water availability per capita.
 “Water poverty” is defined as having less than 1000 cubic meters available per person, and in 2013, Egypt only had 700 cubic meters available per person, most of this coming from the Nile and limited rainfall.
-In response to these issues, Egypt has adopted a National Water Policy that attempts to achieve the optimal use and development of available water resources through the improvement of irrigation techniques and the implementation of strategies that minimize water losses.
+In response to these issues, Egypt has adopted a National Water Resources Plan that attempts to achieve the optimal use and development of available water resources through the improvement of irrigation techniques and the implementation of strategies that minimize water losses.

 HISTORY & GOVERNMENT

 Current archaeological evidence suggests that the earliest human settlements in prehistoric Egypt date to around 30,000 BCE, when nomadic groups began to settle, take up farming and form villages.
 There is some evidence that these villages engaged in periodic warfare with each other.
-This state of affairs is thought to have lasted for around 27,000 years, until the ancient Egyptian dynasties unified all of Egypt under one ruler, known as the Pharaoh.
+This state of affairs is thought to have lasted for around 27,000 years, until the ancient Egyptian dynasties unified all of Egypt under one ruler, known as the pharaoh.
 Ancient Egypt was characterized by the rule of the pharaohs, who built large stone pyramids to serve as their tombs after they died.
 The largest of the pyramids is the Great Pyramid of Giza, which was built around 2560 BCE by the Pharaoh Khufu.

 For the 2,500 years following the rise of the pharaohs, Egypt was ruled by a succession of dynasties, a series of rulers usually sharing part of the same family.
 Ancient Egyptian history saw the rule of 31 dynasties.
 Dynastic succession could sometimes be brutal and violent, and whenever one ruler’s death ended a dynasty it was not always clear who the next ruler should be.

-The Dynastic pattern was not broken when the Persian Achaemenid Empire conquered Egypt during the 26th dynasty in 525 BCE.
-Egypt even briefly regained independence in 401 BCE under the Pharaoh Amyrtaeus, but it was reconquered by the Persians in 343 BCE.
+The dynastic pattern was not broken when the Persian Achaemenid Empire conquered Egypt during the 26th dynasty in 525 BCE.
+Egypt even briefly regained independence in 401 BCE under Pharaoh Amyrtaeus, but it was reconquered by the Persians in 343 BCE.
 Greeks led by Alexander the Great conquered Egypt in 332 BCE, an event that marked not only the end of the Late Period but also the end of Egypt’s dynastic rule.
-It did not mark the end of conquests by foreign powers though, and Egypt was conquered again by the Romans under Caesar Augustus in 30 BCE and the Persian Sassanids in 619 CE.
+It did not mark the end of conquests by foreign powers though, and Egypt was conquered again by the Romans under Caesar Augustus in 30 BCE and by the Persian Sassanids in 619 CE.